-choices before (date) · · · · · ·
+Dear Parents,

+For one of our Human Dignity Curriculum homework assignments, we are asking our first graders to practice two good choices before (date)

 Your kindergartener has chosen to practice these two things.
-Please sign off when s/he has preturn this form to me, so that she can be encouraged and congratulated by her class. oracticed the chosen actions and
+Please sign off when s/he has practiced the chosen actions and return this form to me, so that s/he can be encouraged and congratulated by his/her class.

+1

-1 (initial)
+(initial)

+2.

-2 (initial)
+(initial)

-(IIIILIAI)

-Name:

-© 2017 WYA Foundation, Inc. Grade K, L4B - Power to Choose
+Grade 1, L4B - Power to Choose

-Dignity Curriculum PARENTS' HELP: GOOD CHOICES Dear Parents,
+PARENTS' HELP: GOOD CHOICES

+Dear Parents.

-For one of our Human Dignity Curriculum homework assignments, we are asking our kinderga choices before (date) arteners to do practice two good
+For one of our Human Dignity Curriculum homework assignments, we are asking our first graders to practice two good choices before (date)

 Your kindergartener has chosen to practice these two things.
-Please sign off when s/he has preturn this form to me, so that she can be encouraged and congratulated by her class. practiced the chosen actions and
+Please sign off when s/he has practiced the chosen actions and return this form to me, so that s/he can be encouraged and congratulated by his/her class.

-1 Policin N
+1

+(initial)

-2 (initial)
+2

 (initial)